jaywryan/Powershell/README.md

-# Powershell
+## Powershell

-Powershell scripts to share with the world
+A simple collection of scripts that I thought would be worth sharing.
+I hope to add more as time allows.